learn-academy-2023-foxtrot/week-6-assessment-Varelazi/interview-questions.md

 Your answer: I am not entierely sure what the RESTful routes that must pass params are, but I think it might be the show, create, update, and delete.
 They all allow for params to be passed.

-Researched answer:
+Researched answer: Edit, update, and delete are the RESTful routes that pass params.

 3. Name three rails generator commands.
 What is created by each?

-Your answer: The three rails generator commands are rails g model, rails g migration, and rails g resource.
+Your answer: Three rails generator commands are rails g model, rails g migration, and rails g resource.
 The rails g model creates a table with rows and column to store data.
 The rails g migrate allows you to make any changes to your model.
 For example, adding a column or renaming a column.
-The last one, rails g resource allows you to generate all M(models)V(views)C(controllers) and routes inside of the rails application.
+The last one, rails g resource allows you to generate all of the M(models)V(views)C(controllers) and routes inside of the rails application.

-Researched answer:
+Researched answer: Generate model, creates a model file in the app/models directory, also creates a migration file in the db/migrate directory for creating the corresponding database table.
+Generate controller, creates a controller file in the app/controllers directory, generates associated views in the app/views/controller_name directory, and creates a functional test file in the test/controllers or spec/controller directory.
+Generate migration creates a migration file in the db/migrate directory, it is used to define changes to the database schema, such as creating, modifying or deleting tables and columns.

 4. Consider the Rails routes below.
 What is the name of the controller method that would be called by each route?
 What action would each of the controller methods perform?